 SOC2 auditors require continuous evidence across dozens of controls: access reviews, change management logs, encryption status, vendor assessments, incident records, and more.
 In a manual workflow, this means quarterly exports from a dozen different systems, reformatted into auditor-specified formats, then cross-referenced to a control mapping spreadsheet.
 One missed export invalidates that control for the period.

-A single engineer leaving mid-cycle frequently causes evidence gaps for 3–5 controls, requiring expensive remediation or scope limitations in the final audit report.
+A single engineer leaving mid-cycle frequently causes evidence gaps for several controls, requiring expensive remediation or scope limitations in the final audit report.

 The five evidence categories you can fully automate

-- 1.Access control evidence — pull user access lists, MFA status, and privilege assignments directly from your IdP (Okta, Azure AD) via API on a daily schedule.
+- 1.Access control evidence — pull user access lists, MFA status, and privilege assignments directly from your identity provider (IdP) via API on a daily schedule.

-- 2.Change management logs — export approved change tickets from Jira/ServiceNow and cross-reference with deployment logs to prove every production change was authorised.
+- 2.Change management logs — export approved change tickets from your ITSM platform and cross-reference with deployment logs to prove every production change was authorised.

-- 3.Encryption at rest and in transit — query cloud provider APIs (AWS KMS, Azure Key Vault) for key status and TLS certificate inventory automatically.
+- 3.Encryption at rest and in transit — query your cloud provider APIs for key status and TLS certificate inventory automatically.

-- 4.Vulnerability management — export authenticated scanner results (Tenable, Qualys) weekly and auto-map to the relevant CC controls.
+- 4.Vulnerability management — export authenticated scanner results from your vulnerability platform weekly and auto-map to the relevant CC controls.

 - 5.Incident management — every ShieldOps alert with severity ≥ HIGH generates a timestamped, auditor-ready incident record automatically, including response timeline and resolution.